What is MATCH function in Excel?

 First of all, bring your equal sign followed by the word match.

-Pro tip: Let me show you this technique.
+And let me show you this technique.
 When you begin typing the function with the first letter M, Excel will show you all the functions that begin with this letter.

 Fortunately, the first suggested function is the MATCH function.
 So, there’s no need to type everything.
 Just press the tab key and Excel will insert the function for you.